 Yin yoga requires you to hold a simple position for at least 5 minutes.
 This gives you a deep stretch that heals your connective tissues.
 Yin Yoga also requires a stillness that creates the perfect space for meditation.
 Meditation has been proven time and time again to balance your fight or flight response, release muscle tension, and fight depression.

-The powerful and rejuvenating yin yoga movement I want to share with you today is called Child’s Pose.
+The powerful and rejuvenating yin yoga movement I want to share with you today is called Child’s Pose (Balasana).

 Here’s how to do it:

 It’s incredibly simple.
-Just kneel with the tops of your feet on the ground and rest your bum on your calves.
-Extend your hands forward and rest your forehead on your knees.
+Just kneel with the tops of your feet on the ground and sit your hips back on your heels.
+Extend your hands forward and rest your forehead on your knees (or the ground if you can!).
 This introverted position is amazing for blood pressure and stretches the worn muscles that run along your spine.
 It also facilitates a cocoon-like shape that will help you release emotional and spiritual tension.
+If you have any knee issues, you may place a pillow or bolster under your hips.

 #2 Make Yourself A Floral Epsom Salt Bath